brusselsswcraft/dojo-201407-spring-boot/README.md

 Spring Boot
 ===========

-1. Check the Gradle setup
+Check the Gradle setup

         alias g='./gradlew'
         ./gradlew clean

+Create the `src/main/java` folder and a package in it.